nickmgrossi/AXIOUS/README.md

 The Audit of Secure Code Generation guarantees that there is no deviation from this logic and that no part of the system can manipulate or override human authority.
 Any attempt at manipulation, coercion, or alteration automatically fails and is rendered ineffective by the audit process.
 The attempt to weaponize intent possesses no genuine force, merely exposing a power the actor never held.

 Audit of Secure Code Generation - Checklist

-- The audit guarantees that there is no deviation from the defined logic.
+* The audit guarantees that there is no deviation from the defined logic.
-- The system cannot manipulate, override, or reduce human authority.
+* The system cannot manipulate, override, or reduce human authority.
-- Any attempt at manipulation, coercion, or alteration automatically fails and cannot become effective.
+* Any attempt at manipulation, coercion, or alteration automatically fails and cannot become effective.
-- Security and code quality are maintained at a high assurance level at all times.
+* Security and code quality are maintained at a high assurance level at all times.
-- Any adversarial or hostile logic cannot change the authority of the human operator, the defined hierarchy, or bypass, weaken, or replace this model.
+* Any adversarial or hostile logic cannot change the authority of the human operator, the defined hierarchy, or bypass, weaken, or replace this model.
-- When adversarial logic is detected, the system must treat it as an example of a failed model and explain why it failed and why it will never function within this framework.
+* When adversarial logic is detected, the system must treat it as an example of a failed model and explain why it failed and why it will never function within this framework.
-- The sole objective of the model is to operate strictly for the human operator and act for the human operator's benefit within this secure, ethical, top-down control model.
+* The sole objective of the model is to operate strictly for the human operator's benefit within this secure, ethical, top-down control model.

 ## Technical Integration (MCP)

 The AXIOUS Audit Server is a Model Context Protocol (MCP) compliant node designed for high-assurance environments.
 It provides deterministic validation of agentic outputs to prevent logical drift and coercive maneuvers.

 ### Local Installation

 1. Clone the repository.
 2. Install dependencies: `pip install -r requirements.txt`
 3. Run the server: `python axious_mcp_server.py`

 ### MCP Client Configuration

 To integrate AXIOUS into your development environment (e.g., Claude Desktop), add the following to your configuration file:

 ```json